taiix/AdvancedTools/README.md

 Theta* algorithm extends the A* algorithm that I used and makes it faster and smoother.
 The algorithm uses Line of Sight to determine if there is a straight line between two points.
 If the parent node can "see" the next node without obstacles, Theta* connects them directly.
 Althought they are similar and Theta* is built upon A*, they have some differences.
 They handle parent relationships differently.
 A* uses grid based approach where the parent must be a neightbour node, while Theta* allows any node that has a clear line of sight to be a parent.
 A new parent is only assigned when line of sight is blocked, which enables Theta* to generate shorter, more natural paths compared to the strictly grid based paths of A*.

+On Figure 4, we can see that the path nodes that are needed to create a path from A to B for agent 1 using A* are 35 nodes and it needs 9.148 seconds to reach the end goal.
+However, Figure 5 shows results for Theta* which using the same setting, the nodes that are visited are only 7 and the move time is 8.999 which is a bit faster than the path that A* creates.

 <div align="center">
   <figure>